 RAN2 has discussed the issue in RAN2#109e meeting.
 There was no consensus in RAN2 to use the only spare bit in MIB for signalling of Q. RAN2 is also discussing whether a new MIB for NR-U is needed or not.

-RAN2 respectfully asks RAN1 to take the above RAN2 feedback into account.

 2. Actions: